nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 If the abbreviation/acronym is well known (e.g., HTML), you do not need to spell it out.

-Use "e.g.," and "i.e.," only in parentheses and figure and table captions; otherwise, use "for example," and "that is,."
+Use "e.g.," and "i.e.," only in parentheses and figure and table captions; otherwise, use "for example," and "that is,".
 Note the use of comma following the terms.